'American Idol' runner-up Clay Aiken wins N.C. congressional primary

-WINSTON-SALEM, North Carolina "American Idol" runner-up Clay Aiken won the Democratic nomination for a U.S. congressional seat in North Carolina on Tuesday, a day after his main challenger died from a fall, official results showed.
+WINSTON-SALEM, N.C.
+May 13 "American Idol" runner-up Clay Aiken won the Democratic nomination for a U.S. congressional seat in North Carolina on Tuesday, a day after his main challenger died from a fall, official results showed.

 Aiken, 35, earned the party's nod in the 2nd congressional district by just 390 votes over opponent Keith Crisco, according to a final ballot count from the May 6 primary.